moyapchen/moyapchen.github.io/about.md

 I get paid to dork around with AI/ML, large language models, chatbots, and NLP.
 It's pretty great.

-Before that, I was on a computer vision team doing large scale localization, a different computer vision team doing face filters (among a bunch of other things), and a spam team working on abuse of political ads abuse and API abuse in general.
+Before that, I was on a computer vision team doing large scale localization, a different computer vision team doing face filters (among a bunch of other things), and a spam team working on political ads abuse as well as API abuse in general.

 Before joining Facebook (and the corporate world as a whole), I did my undergrad at Caltech. [^mole]